Clear Your Mental Clutter with a Brain Dump

 This post contains affiliate links, to find out more information, please read my disclaimer.

 I immediately grabbed a notebook and wrote everything down.
-It’s so-called a brain dump.
-Dumping a to-do list, ideas, and thoughts on the paper.
+It’s a so-called brain dump.
+Write down a to-do list, ideas, and thoughts on a paper, or bullet journal if you like.

 Doing a brain dump helps me to get back on track.
-It’s one of the most powerful techniques to free up mental space.
-It helps me to feel calmer and less stressed.
+It’s one of the most effective techniques to free up mental space.
+It helps me feel calmer and less stressed.

 How to do a brain dump?

-- Write down everything that you have to do, want to do, and plan to do.
+• Write down and list everything you have to do, want to do, and plan to do.

 I love brain-dumping and usually do it once a week.
-Getting the thoughts out of the head on the paper helps me to gain clarity.
+Spending 10 minutes to get all the thoughts out of my head on paper helps me to gain clarity.

-I believe while there are many useful ways to de-stress your mind and relax your body, dumping your thoughts and worries out onto paper is one of the most effective ways to calm your mind.
+I truly believe while there are many useful ways to de-stress your mind and relax your body, dumping your thoughts and worries out onto paper is one of the most effective ways to calm your mind and reduce stress.

 Related organizing life articles: